jonathan-macart/leds_fft/README.md

 Your line-level audio signal most likely has a mean of 0 V; we need to shift this to the center of your ADC's range (e.g., 2.5 V for 5-volt devices).
 Unless you're using a 1.6-volt microcontroller, we also likely need to apply some gain.
 My input (line-level) audio signal is about 0.6 V peak-to-peak.

 The following circuit applies a gain of 6x and shifts the signal to approximately 2.5 V mean.
-The line-level audio signal goes to `Vin`. `Vout` goes to your ADC; I use pin A0.
+The line-level audio signal goes to `Vin`. `Vout` goes to your ADC.

 ![circuit](./media/circuit.png)

 Here's the built-up circuit on an [Adafruit screw shield](https://www.adafruit.com/product/196).
 I use a Texas Instruments TLE2021 Excalibur Op-Amp, but others will likely work too.
 The blue wire is `Vin` in the diagram above.
-Green provides the conditioned signal to A0.
+Green provides the conditioned signal (`Vout`) to A0.
 Yellow (digital pin 10) sends the digital signal to the addressable LEDs.

 ![circuit](./media/mod_circuit.jpg)